MacLake/djangocms-events/README.md

 calendar in the admin.
 If you want to import an ICS file available in the Internet, enter its URL, otherwise leave this field empty.
-You can import events after having checked the “publish” field in the calendar by applying an admin action or by calling a URL for importing the events e.g. in a cron job.
+You can import events after having checked the “publish” field in the calendar by applying an admin action or by calling a URL for importing the events e.g. in a cron job or in a browser where you will get a table of the imported events.
 The URL for importing all events of all published calendars is the URL of your apphook page plus `import_calendars` or `import_calendars_future_events` for just importing events in the future.

 On the apphook page you can see a calendar and a list of the events.
 The default view shows only events of the current and future months in the calendar and future events in the list, because